XRPLF/XRPL-Standards/XLS-0070d-credentials/README.md

 * Creating a `CredentialCreate` transaction type
 * Creating a `CredentialAccept` transaction type
 * Creating a `CredentialDelete` transaction type
+* Modifying other transactions that are affected by Deposit Authorization

 This feature will require an amendment, tentatively titled `CredentialAuth`.